There are 2 ways Epsom Salts have been used. One I recommend and one I do not!

 Usually the result was to vomit the entire contents of their stomach, and sometimes the salts gave them the “runs”.

 You’d think that this would die out pretty quick, but no, it turned into a craze.
 An entire industry formed around “Talking the waters” at Epsom and guest houses and businesses sprang up to cater for the influx of tourists.

 Taking the salts by mouth is not recommended!
-If you are constipated then the best remedy is vitamin C at "high" doses, most people only get a few measly milligrams of vitamin C each day from their diets and supplements and they should be taking a few grams, typically 3 or 4 grams – it varies from individual to individual.
+If you are constipated then the best remedy is vitamin C at “high” doses, most people only get a few measly milligrams of vitamin C each day from their diets and supplements and they should be taking a few grams, typically 3 or 4 grams every day – it varies from individual to individual.

 The vast majority of the population are in deep vitamin C deprivation and that single fact is responsible for many health problems – constipation being one of them.

 Taking an Epsom Salt bath is the way I use Epsom Salts and I highly recommend it.

 All you need is a cupful of Epsom Salts.
 I used to use more but frankly it is a waste of salts.
 Optionally add quarter or half a cup of baking soda.